Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Overall, research supports the idea of this herb’s use for mind-body balance.

 How to consume: Take three capsules of Bulletproof Zen Mode at the same time every day or around stressful projects, big presentations or social events.
-Alternatively, mix one heaping scoop of Bulletproof Stress Relief Collagen Protein into hot or cold water for a soothing, non-drowsy drink that supports your body’s ability to stay balanced.†
+Alternatively, take two of the Bulletproof Stress Gummies to help support reduced stress and and a positive mood during stressful moments.

 2. Rhodiola rosea